Speakers

 Hussein Rashid

-Hussein Rashid, PhD, is an independent scholar specializing in Muslims in US popular culture and Shi’i justice theologies.
+Hussein Rashid, PhD, is an independent scholar specializing in Muslim representation in US popular culture and Shi’i justice theologies.
 He worked with cultural institutions crafting narratives around religion.
 He has been active in interfaith work in New York City when it was just known as “hanging out with his friends.”

 Maytal Saltiel